Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Related Work

-Given the gradual evolution of volcanic activity, time-series analysis is critical for effective monitoring, with several works exploring this direction. ~\citep{sun2020automatic} trained a CNN on synthetic data, generated using the Mogi model as the deformation source.
-They created 20,000 time-series groups, with each group containing 20 time-consecutive pairs of unwrapped surface displacement maps.
-Moreover, ~\citep{ansari2021insar} proposed an unsupervised pipeline to cluster similar displacement patterns from InSAR time-series, building on a Long Short Term Memory (LSTM) autoencoder and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) \cite{campello2013density}.
+Given the gradual evolution of volcanic activity, time-series analysis is critical for effective monitoring, with several works exploring this direction.
+For example, ~\citet{sun2020automatic} trained a CNN on synthetic data, generated using the Mogi model as the deformation source.
+They created 20,000 time-series groups, each containing 20 consecutive pairs of unwrapped surface displacement maps.
+Moreover, ~\citet{ansari2021insar} proposed an unsupervised pipeline to cluster similar displacement patterns from InSAR time-series, building on a Long Short-Term Memory (LSTM) autoencoder \citep{hochreiter1997long}, a recurrent deep learning architecture designed to model sequential dependencies, and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) \citep{campello2013density}.

-Finally, \citep{bountos_hephaestus_2022} introduced \textit{Hephaestus} in an attempt to address the data scarcity at its core. \textit{Hephaestus} was the largest manually annotated InSAR dataset to date with global coverage.
-Its introduction addressed many open gaps enabling the deployment of large deep learning models on a variety of ground deformation related problems, while paving the way for the adaptation of complex multi-modal tasks to the InSAR domain \eg InSAR captioning and text to InSAR generation.
-Despite its significance, however, \textit{Hephaestus} still presents notable limitations, which we discuss in detail in Section~\ref{subsec:building_on_hephaestus}.
+Finally, \textit{Hephaestus} \citep{bountos_hephaestus_2022} was introduced to address the scarcity of deep learning datasets in the InSAR domain.
+The dataset provides multi-modal expert annotations and enables the exploration of deep learning approaches for a range of ground deformation analysis tasks, including emerging directions such as InSAR captioning and text-to-InSAR generation.
+Despite these contributions, \textit{Hephaestus} still presents several limitations, which we discuss in detail in~\cref{subsec:building_on_hephaestus}.